mosh3eb/merlin/docs/source/user_guide/experiment.rst

 *brightness* and *transmittance*.
 The quantum layer combines them into a survival probability and inserts a :class:`~merlin.measurement.photon_loss.PhotonLossTransform` ahead of any detector mapping.
-As a result, ``state_keys`` include configurations where photons disappear before detection and probability mass still sums to one.
+As a result, ``output_keys`` include configurations where photons disappear before detection and probability mass still sums to one.

 .. code-block:: python

    experiment = pcvl.Experiment(circuit)
-   # Model 10% loss from the source (brightness) and 15% propagation loss
+   # Model 10% loss from the source (brightness) and 15% from propagation loss
    experiment.noise = pcvl.NoiseModel(brightness=0.9, transmittance=0.85)

    layer = ML.QuantumLayer(